Paul Taliaferro

 Paul Anthony Taliaferro (August 30, 1934 – February 1, 2013) was an American politician.
 He served as a Democratic member for the 31st district of the Oklahoma Senate.

 Life and career

-Taliaferro was born in Lawton, Oklahoma, the son of Alice Margaret Howard and Jim Taliaferro.
+Taliaferro was born in Lawton, Oklahoma, the son of Alice Margaret Howard and James Thomas Taliaferro.
+He attended Central High School.

-In 1976, he was elected to represent the 31st district of the Oklahoma Senate, succeeding his father who died while in office.
-Taliaferro was the Senate Whip for the Oklahoma Senate.

-In 1991, Taliaferro was found guilty of bank fraud by a federal jury.
-The case resulted in his being suspended of the Oklahoma Senate.
-While he was suspended, Taliaferro was succeeded by Sam Helton in a special election.
+Taliafero served in the Oklahoma Senate from 1976 to 1991, representing the 31st district.
+He lost his seat as a result when he was found guilty of bank fraud by a federal jury.

-Taliaferro served as a member of the Lawton Rangers.
+Death

-Taliaferro died in February 2013 at his home in Lawton, Oklahoma, at the age of 78.
+Taliaferro died on February 1, 2013 at his home in Lawton, Oklahoma, at the age of 78.
+He was buried in Letitia Cemetery.